Joseph Vincent Sullivan: Death and legacy

 Joseph Sullivan died in Baton Rouge on September 4, 1982, at age 63.

-In October 2009, the Diocese of Baton Rouge paid $225,000 to settle a lawsuit in which a man from Houston, Texas, claimed he was sexually abused by Sullivan as a seminarian between 1978 and 1982.
-A Louisiana high school named after Sullivan changed its name in 2005 following the settlement of a separate lawsuit alleging Sullivan had sexually abused a minor boy.
+In October 2009, the Diocese of Baton Rouge paid $225,000 to settle a lawsuit filed by a man from Houston, Texas.
+The plaintiff claimed that he was sexually abused by Sullivan as a seminarian between 1978 and 1982.
+St. Michael the Archangel High School in Baton Rouge, named after Sullivan, changed its name in 2005 following the settlement of a separate lawsuit alleging Sullivan had sexually abused a minor boy.